quantumanzju/RandomMatrix-Simulations/README.md

 - the encoded + Laplace approximation for the same samples takes about **0.81 seconds**;
-- the calibrated estimator achieves **sub-percent relative error** with R^2 approx 0.999 for the quadratic fit.
+- the calibrated estimator achieves **sub-percent relative error** with R² ≈ 0.999 for the quadratic fit.

 ---